Fan-Yu-Hang/SeeLayer/README.md

 2024Jun30, The negotiation with 2 outsourse coders are not smooth, they claim seelayer is too advanced to dev.
 I have to find other ways, either intern or full-time is acceptable.
 I also need bunch of presentation, to attract talents join the program, introduce the advantage to potential consumer, and investors.

-2024Jun29, finish the electron class,《禹神：一小时快速上手Electron，前端Electron开发教程》，, i make a script version.
+2024Jun29, finish the electron class,《禹神：一小时快速上手Electron，前端Electron开发教程》, i make a script version.
 Later with designer, we will meet the outsource coders and develop a real demo, which can talk to VC.

 Video: https://www.bilibili.com/video/BV1sE421N7M5/?spm_id_from=333.880.my_history.page.click&vd_source=0cd6298de81487a0ae2cb8b149ddfb34